 Aeroponics DIY In A Nutshell

-So there you have it.
-DIY aeroponics – a 24 site true aeroponic system for under $300 It really is a pretty easy build.
+So there you have it, an aeroponics DIY project – a 24 site true aeroponic system for under $300 It really is a pretty easy build.
 I am probably going to add a third tote for 36 sites.

 Stay tuned because I will be taking it on a trial run with my favorite strain C 99.

 DIY Aeroponics Update

 I added a third tote to my aeroponics DIY system and originally used misting heads I ordered from Reptile Basics.
 They were shipped promptly and shipped priority mail so I had them in a few days.